meavk/k8s-in-codespaces-routing/README.md

        app: imdb-ui
    ```

-4. The `kic` command line has `build` commands that's meat to build and deploy the apps.
+4. The `kic` CLI has `build` commands for building and deploying the apps.
 Add one to build and deploy IMDB UI by creating new file `imdb-ui` in `cli/.kic/commands/build` folder.
-It can be seen that it's mostly a copy paste of the same for `imdb`except for a few changes.
+It can be seen that it's mostly a copy paste of the same for `imdb` except for a few changes.

     ```bash
     #!/bin/bash